lancewood1/cloud-native-course-errata/README.md

 #### Actuator

+- Before you do the lab
   - Skip the "Challenge" part of the lab in the document
   - Lab document assumes you are using Gradle.
 If you are using Maven, just add Maven dependency.
-- Why is `management.security.enabled` required to be set in `application.yml` or `application.properties`?
+- Lab extras
   - Add `MemoryHealthIndicator`: if the ratio of freeMemory/totalMemory is less than 0.9, return `DOWN` status.
 Otherwise, return `UP` status.
     (The solution project is available from https://github.com/sashinpivotal/helloworld1)
+- Challenge questions
+  - Why is `management.security.enabled` required to be set in `application.yml` or `application.properties`?
   - How to use Actuator health checks in Cloud Foundry to discard unhealthy AI's?
   - Is adding "instrumentation" code such as counting "number of times a call is made" as described in the lab document a good practice?
 Is there an alternative?

 ### Spring Cloud Services